 Approvals are issued faster

-Using an ECM system significantly shortens approval processes and, above all, provides process transparency for everyone involved.
+Using an enterprise content management system significantly shortens approval processes and, above all, provides process transparency for everyone involved.
 The ECM system logs who accesses which document and when.
 This is also helpful for the legal department and all other individuals involved in the process.
 Of course, changes to documents can also be accurately logged, including the time, location and the changes made.

 Recruiting is expedited and enhanced